discourse/discourse/docs/INSTALL-ubuntu.md

     cp discourse.pill.sample discourse.pill
     cp environments/production.rb.sample environments/production.rb

-Edit discourse/config/database.yml
+Edit ~/discourse/config/database.yml

 - change production db name if appropriate
 - change username/password if appropriate
 - set db_id if using multisite
 - change `host_names` to the name you'll use to access the discourse site

-Edit discourse/config/redis.yml
+Edit ~/discourse/config/redis.yml

 - no changes if this is the only application using redis, but have a look

-Edit discourse/config/discourse.pill
+Edit ~/discourse/config/discourse.pill

 - change application name from 'discourse' if necessary
 - Ensure appropriate Bluepill.application line is uncommented
 - search for "host to run on" and change to current hostname
 - note: clockwork should run on only one host

-Edit discourse/config/initializers/secret_token.rb
+Edit ~/discourse/config/initializers/secret_token.rb

 - uncomment secret_token line
-- replace SET_SECRET_HERE with secret output from 'rake secret' command in discourse directory
+- replace SET_SECRET_HERE with secret output from 'RAILS_ENV=production rake secret' command in discourse directory
 - delete the lines below as per instructions in the file

-Edit discourse/config/environments/production.rb
+Edit ~/discourse/config/environments/production.rb
 - check settings, modify smtp settings if necessary
 - See http://meta.discourse.org/t/all-of-my-internal-users-show-as-coming-from-127-0-0-1/6607 if this will serve "internal" users